Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 April 2025 10.37.15 UTC
+- WIB: Sabtu, 12 April 2025 11.29.42 UTC
-- WITA: Sabtu, 12 April 2025 11.37.15 UTC
+- WITA: Sabtu, 12 April 2025 12.29.42 UTC
-- WIT: Sabtu, 12 April 2025 12.37.15 UTC
+- WIT: Sabtu, 12 April 2025 13.29.42 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship